lRomul/ball-action-spotting/README.md

 ![header](https://github.com/lRomul/ball-action-spotting/assets/11138870/df58e592-49c0-4904-8fb4-ce68ed143640)

-This repo contains the source code of the solution for [SoccerNet Ball Action Spotting 2023 Challenge](https://www.soccer-net.org/challenges/2023).
+This repo contains the solution for the [SoccerNet Ball Action Spotting 2023 Challenge](https://www.soccer-net.org/challenges/2023).
-The goal of the challenge is to develop an algorithm for spotting passes and drives occurring in videos of soccer matches.
+The challenge goal is to develop an algorithm for spotting passes and drives occurring in videos of soccer matches.
 Unlike the [SoccerNet Action Spotting Challenge](https://www.soccer-net.org/tasks/action-spotting), the actions are much more densely allocated and should be predicted more accurately (with a 1-second precision).
 ## Solution

 Key points: